Cryogenics VS Mechanical Freezing Systems

 CONCLUSION

 In analyzing various studies regarding hamburger patties using liquid nitrogen or liquid carbon dioxide the referenced tests indicate theminimal losses occur when the hamburger patty is frozen in less than 8 minutes from 40° F. to 0° F. in a -80° F. carbon dioxide atmosphere.
-There have been quite a few test that
+There have been quite a few tests that

 CONCLUSION

-Most every frozen food product is better today than It was yesterday but nowhere near as good as it Will be tomorrow, and if we all do our job properly the freezing will be accomplished employing ammonia refrigeration systems using a minimum of energy.
+Almost every frozen food product is better today than It was yesterday but nowhere near as good as it Will be tomorrow, and if we all do our job properly the freezing will be accomplished employing ammonia refrigeration systems using a minimum of energy.

 REFERENCES